 We admit most of our new graduate students to begin in Fall Semester and we strongly recommend that you follow this schedule, especially if you are applying for financial support.
 Applicants for Spring or Summer Semester admission will receive secondary consideration for financial support, contingent upon financial resources, until the following cohort of Fall applicants is reviewed by the department’s Graduate Studies Committee.

-Application deadlines differ depending on whether you apply for university-wide and/or departmental financial support.
-Please submit the Assistantship Application form if you wish to be considered in the funding competition.
+Applications for Fall admission are due DECEMBER 1st.
 Note that the Graduate School has recently implemented earlier deadlines for the campus-wide competitions, which are held only once a year.
 Prior to being considered for one of the campus-wide competitions, the department’s Graduate Studies Committee must review your application and recommend you for admission.
 Due to the strong reputation of our programs, we are receiving an increasing number of excellent applications each year.
 We need time to review your completed application and have adjusted our departmental deadlines accordingly.

 We can help

 Geospatial Analysis and Modeling; Urban and Transportation System, Network Science, Location-based Social Media Data, Public Health